 You can use liquid fertilizer by attaching the bottle to your hose.
 The application of liquid fertilizer is comparable to merely watering your lawn.
 The mixture of nutrients within our liquid fertilizers are well-balanced and homogenous to allow for an equal distribution on your lawn.
 The benefit of liquid lawn care is that you don’t need to wait for rainfall or apply your hose or sprinkler for the ingredients to soak in.
 The fast-acting ingredients in our liquid fertilizer are absorbed by the soil so that you can see results quickly.
 By rapidly penetrating the ground, you can enhance your grass and soil's health much faster than granular fertilizer.

-Before we go further into the benefits of liquid lawn care, let’s first understand the opposition when it comes to fertilizer.
-Granular fertilizer is the result of natural or synthetic nutrients formed into dried pellets.
-With a granular fertilizer application, you will need additional steps in order to fertilize your lawn.
-The dried pellets of granular fertilizer require spreading equipment, which we detail out later on.
+Granular fertilizer is the result of nutrients formed into dried pellets.
 For nutrients to release into the soil, granular fertilizer must have an application of water to break down into a more liquid state, aiding in the nutrient release.

-All fertilizers contain a blend of these macronutrients: nitrogen, phosphorus, and potassium.
-These nutrients are annotated with the abbreviation N-P-K, and different fertilizers will have a different blend of each of these fertilizers, so you can customize your fertilizer nutrient application to what is necessary for your grass health and growth.
+The majority of fertilizers contain a blend of one or more of these macronutrients: nitrogen, phosphorus, and potassium.
+These nutrients are annotated with the abbreviation N-P-K, and different fertilizers will have a different blend of each, so you can customize your fertilizer nutrient application to what is necessary for your grass health and growth.
 Here are some of our favorite liquid lawn care food blends:

-One of the most significant benefits to liquid lawn care, including our liquid fertilizer, is that you don't need fancy equipment to apply these onto your lawn.
+One of the most significant benefits of liquid lawn care, including our liquid fertilizer, is that you don't need fancy equipment to apply these onto your lawn.
 Granular fertilizer requires spreading equipment.
-Even with a fertilizer spreader, you have to be very careful in applying the fertilizer pellets to your lawn.
-Relying on the spreading equipment and your motions to get close to a uniform distribution of the nutrients can be risky and is an issue that does not exist when using a liquid application.

 The liquid fertilizer application is easy - attach your bottle of fertilizer to your hose, turn on the hose, and start spreading.
 With a thorough but straightforward lawn watering application, you will be on your way to healthy, green grass using the liquid fertilizer attachment.

-Liquid fertilizer application is best for in-season application or when working with a starter.
-To start the season off with a burst of nutrients and help with post-winter recovery, apply liquid lawn care food in June or July, or after your first mow of the season.
+Liquid fertilizer application is best for in-season applications when the plant is actively growing.
+To start the season off with a burst of nutrients and help with post-winter recovery, apply liquid lawn care food in April or May, or after your first mow of the season.

-The application should take place at the cooler parts of the day, like early morning or later in the evening, to avoid overheating and sunburn.
-It is also beneficial to apply fertilizer when working with a starter, such as grass seed or before laying sod.
+The application should take place during the cooler parts of the day, like early morning or later in the evening, to avoid overheating.
+It is also beneficial to apply fertilizer when working with a starter, such as grass seed, or before laying sod.
 Fertilizing the soil will give new grass the optimal conditions it needs to grow and establish roots.